portsoc/hangman-in-branches/README.md

 ## Implementation

-To store the game's state, we have the following variables.
+To store the game's state, we have the following variables:
-Note that they are defined globally (outside of any function) so that they can be accessed by all the functions in `index.js`.

 - `word` - the word to be guessed
 - `guesses` - the array containing the letters that have been guessed so far